FalkoWiese/uacl_cpp/README.md

 How?
 -------------------------------------------------------------------------------
+Technically we use introspection.
+On the C++ platform we will get it as integrated language feature at **C++ 17**.
+Today we achieve it while using Qt.
+That's why a special thanks to the guys, what implemented introspection on this cool framework.
-Technically we used the language features from .NET and Java - "Attributations" and "Annotations", respectively.
-For the C++ platform we have been integrated the Qt framework.
-It comes with a bunch of well implemented stuff - e. g. a complete "Reflection API".
+Maybe some of you guys are surprised about the usage of C++ in a library without an UI.
+But, with a deeper look into Qt, you'll understand it very well.
+The introspective behavior of Qt is based on the generated meta objects from **Meta Object Compiler (MOC)**.
+Yep, Qt comes with a bunch of well implemented stuff - e. g. a complete "Reflection API".
 Annotations are implemented via macros, there.
 It's very simple and functional!

 Dependencies?
 -------------------------------------------------------------------------------
-The UACL is for all platforms (C++, C#, Java) based on the commercial C++ OPC UA Software Developers Kit from Unified Automation.
-A demo version for every SDK can be downloaded from their website for free: http://www.unified-automation.com.
-And for the C++ platform - as I mentioned before - I've made heavy usage of the Qt 5 framework from http://www.qt.io/.
+The UACL is based on the commercial C++ OPC UA Software Developers Kit from [**Unified Automation**](http://www.unified-automation.com).
+A demo version can be downloaded from their website for free.
+And - as I mentioned before - we've made heavy usage of the [**Qt 5 framework**](http://www.qt.io/).

-Examples?
+Documentation, Examples?
 -------------------------------------------------------------------------------
-You will find full featured client and server application examples at the gitlab repos for every platform.
+You will find some examples at the [**souce code repository**](https://gitlab.com/falko.wiese/uacl_cpp).

 Documentation?
 -------------------------------------------------------------------------------
 Hmm ...
-Please read the code of the examples. ;)
+Please read the code of the examples.
+Ok, ok - will give you working code snippets here, very soon. :)

 Status?
 -------------------------------------------------------------------------------
-I would say, the implementations for all platforms we are in a **BETA State**.
+I would say, the implementation is in a **BETA State**.

 Installation?